The Truth About Antibiotics

 Additionally, antibiotics can also lead to long-term changes in the gut flora.
 After completing an antibiotic dose, most bacteria return after 1–4 weeks, but their numbers usually don't return to the prior levels (9).
 Another study discovered that a single dose of antibiotics diminished the diversity of Bacteroides, one of the most dominant bacterial strains, and boosted the number of resistant strains.
 These consequences remained for up to two years (10)!

-So what can we do when we need an antibiotic but aren't comfortable with taking a prescription?
+So what can we do when we need an antibiotic but are uncomfortable taking pharmaceuticals?

 That's where oil of oregano comes in.